 A number of rare mutations occurring in the PI3K/AKT/ mTOR pathway are potentially actionable.
-As an example, AKT1 mutations were associated with primary resistance to anti-EGFR therapy.
-14 In our study, AKT1 was mutated in 0.9% of cases, being mutually exclusive with PIK3CA alterations, as previously shown.14 The recent association between E17K AKT1 and tumours with mucinous morphology was observed only in one of our six cases.14 Previous studies showed a wide range of PTEN mutation rates $(0.7\%^{15})$ to $6\%^{16}$.
+As an example, AKT1 mutations were associated with primary resistance to anti-EGFR therapy.14 In our study, AKT1 was mutated in 0.9% of cases, being mutually exclusive with PIK3CA alterations, as previously shown.14 The recent association between E17K AKT1 and tumours with mucinous morphology was observed only in one of our six cases.14 Previous studies showed a wide range of PTEN mutation rates $(0.7\%^{15}$ to $6\%^{16})$.
 In our study, the mutation rate of PTEN was 2.8%.
-Interestingly, a total of 11 different mutations were found, according to the notion that mutations in tumour suppressor genes do not strongly cluster in single mutational hot spot.
-17 Another RTK signalling gene included in our panel is the STK11 gene.
-We confirm that somatic STK11 mutations rarely occur in somatic CRC (0.8%).
-18 Earlier studies reported that STK11 mutant neoplasms had alterations in nucleotide metabolism that confer hypersensitivity to deoxythymidylate kinase inhibition, proposing that deoxythymidylate kinase is a possible therapeutic target.1

-Interestingly, CTNNB1 mutations detected in 1.1% of the cases were always associated with at least one other concurrent mutation (see online supplementary table S1).
-In particular, CTNNB1 mutations were consistently associated with the constitutive activation of the RAF/MEK/ERK pathway either KRAS (n=4) or BRAF (n=3) concurrent mutations, in keeping with the notion that CTNNB1 mutations are early events in CRC carcinogenesis.20 Conversely, our data confirm that the occurrence of SMAD4 mutations (2.1%) is a late event.21 In fact, in our study 64.3% of SMAD4 mutations occurred in combination with other alterations.
-SMAD4 loss of function was associated with a worse prognosis and decreased disease-free survival and with resistance to 5fluorouracil chemotherapy.
-22 23 In this present study, FBXW7, a major tumour suppressor gene crucial in promoting exit from the cell cycle, was mutated in 6% of cases, which is in line with the estimated 9% of CRCs containing FBXW7 mutations.
-24 25 Preclinical data have suggested that inactivating mutations of FBXW7 could predict sensitivity either to the mTOR inhibitor rapamycin, $\frac{26}{10}$ or to the histone deacetylase inhibitor MS-275.27 Noteworthy, as it was shown in previous reports FBXW7 were often (51.2%) associated with KRAS mutations.
-28 29 Interestingly, concurrent molecular aberrations can contribute to limited therapeutic efficacy of mTOR inhibitors in the presence of FBXW7 mutations.
+Interestingly, a total of 11 different mutations were found, according to the notion that mutations in tumour suppressor genes do not strongly cluster in single mutational hot spot.17 Another RTK signalling gene included in our panel is the STK11 gene.
+We confirm that somatic STK11 mutations rarely occur in somatic CRC (0.8%).18 Earlier studies reported that STK11 mutant neoplasms had alterations in nucleotide metabolism that confer hypersensitivity to deoxythymidylate kinase inhibition, proposing that deoxythymidylate kinase is a possible therapeutic target.1 either KRAS (n=4) or BRAF (n=3) concurrent mutations, in keeping with the notion that CTNNB1 mutations are early events in CRC carcinogenesis.20 Conversely, our data confirm that the occurrence of SMAD4 mutations (2.1%) is a late event.21 In fact, in our study 64.3% of SMAD4 mutations occurred in combination with other alterations.
+SMAD4 loss of function was associated with a worse prognosis and decreased disease-free survival and with resistance to 5fluorouracil chemotherapy.2223 In this present study, FBXW7, a major tumour suppressor gene crucial in promoting exit from the cell cycle, was mutated in 6% of cases, which is in line with the estimated 9% of CRCs containing FBXW7 mutations.24 25 Preclinical data have suggested that inactivating mutations of FBXW7 could predict sensitivity either to the mTOR inhibitor rapamycin,26 or to the histone deacetylase inhibitor MS-275.27 Noteworthy, as it was shown in previous reports FBXW7 were often (51.2%) associated with KRAS mutations.28 29 Interestingly, concurrent molecular aberrations can contribute to limited therapeutic efficacy of mTORinhibitors in the presence of FBXW7 mutations.